jokade/smath/README.md

 # smath
-An wrapper for various numerical math libraries that compiles to Scala and Scala.js
+A wrapper for various numerical math libraries that compiles to [Scala](http://www.scala-lang.org) and [Scala.js](http://www.scala-js.org).